 - Iranian Hostage Crisis (November 4, 1979-January 20, 1981) - As a response to the U.S. granting asylum to Shah Pahlavi, Iranian militants held 52 American citizens hostage at the U.S. embassy in Tehrān after the Iranian Revolution.

-- U.S.S.R.
-Invades Afghanistan (December 24, 1979) - The Soviet Union sent troops into Afghanistan to install Soviet-backed Babrak Karmal as President of Afghanistan.
+- USSR Invaded Afghanistan (December 24, 1979) - The Soviet Union sent troops into Afghanistan to install Soviet-backed Babrak Karmal as President of Afghanistan.
 The event instigated the Soviet-Afghan War, which would last ten years.

-- U.S. Boycotts 1980 Olympics (March 21, 1980) - The United States announced that it would boycott the 1980 Moscow Olympic Games as a protest of the Soviet invasion of Afghanistan in 1979.
-Sixty-five nations followed their lead, while 80 countries sent athletes to compete in the games.
+- U.S. Boycotted 1980 Olympics (March 21, 1980) - The United States announced that it would boycott the 1980 Moscow Olympic Games as a protest of the Soviet invasion of Afghanistan in 1979.
+An additional 65 nations followed their lead, while 80 countries sent athletes to compete in the games.

-- U.S.S.R.
-Boycotts 1984 Olympics (May 9, 1984) - Fourteen Eastern Bloc countries, including the Soviet Union, East Germany and Vietnam, boycotted the 1984 Los Angeles Olympic Games.
+- USSR Boycotted 1984 Olympics (May 9, 1984) - Fourteen Eastern Bloc countries, including the Soviet Union, East Germany and Vietnam, boycotted the 1984 Los Angeles Olympic Games.
 The nations cited "anti-Soviet hysteria" in the United States, but many assumed that the boycott was retaliation for the U.S.-led Olympic boycott in 1980.

 - Fall of the Berlin Wall (November 9, 1989) - Massive protests in East Berlin prompted the East German government and the Soviet Union to open the border between East and West Berlin.
 That evening, both East and West Berliners tore down the wall and freely passed through the checkpoints in celebration.

 - Malta Summit (December 2-3, 1989) - President George H.W.
-Bush and General Secretary Gorbachev met to discuss the end of the Cold War, reversing many of the provisions of the Yalta Conference.
+Bush and General Secretary Gorbachev met to discuss the end of the Cold War, signaling an easing of international tension.

 - Reunification of Germany (October 3, 1990) - East and West Germany were officially reunited as the nation of Germany.

 - End of the Soviet Union (December 26, 1991) - Most Soviet republics had already withdrawn from the Soviet Union when Mikhail Gorbachev resigned his post on December 25.
-The next day, Boris Yeltsin became president of Russia, and the U.S.S.R. ceased to exist.
+The next day, the USSR ceased to exist, and Boris Yeltsin, president of Russia, now presided over an independent state.

 Visual Cold War Timeline